 “With just a temporary overshoot of 1.5ºC, we can avoid crossing many dangerous climate tipping points.”– IPCC Report 2021

 Adhering to the Paris Goals remains the solution

-In 2015, the Paris Agreement already set out a global framework to limit global warming to well below 2°C and pursue efforts to limit it to 1.5°C. The goals for the 190 countries involved: cut 55% of GHG emissions by 2030 and become completely climate neutral by 2050.
+The 2015 Paris Agreement already set out a global framework to limit global warming to well below 2°C and limit it to 1.5°C. The goals for the 190 countries involved: cut 55% of GHG emissions by 2030 and be completely climate neutral by 2050.

 By adhering to the Paris Goals and cutting greenhouse gas emissions to net-zero, businesses both make themselves- as well as our planet: future-proof.